grate-driver/grate/Fragment-Shader-ISA.md

 ## TEX instruction word encoding

-The TEX instruction takes the texture coordinates from the first row of the pixel packet (i.e. R0-R3 registers) and writes the sampled data to that first row as well.
+The TEX instruction takes the texture coordinates and LOD bias from the first row of the pixel packet (i.e. R0-R3 registers) and writes the sampled data to that first row as well.

 |   Bits | Meaning                               |
 |-------:|:--------------------------------------|